Hogan's Heroes: Theme music

 The theme music was composed by Jerry Fielding, who added lyrics to the theme for Hogan's Heroes Sing The Best of World War II – an album featuring Dixon, Clary, Dawson, and Hovis singing World War II songs.
 The song also appeared on the album Bob Crane, His Drums and Orchestra, Play the Funny Side of TV.
+Bob Crane, who had started out as a drummer, played the drums when the theme was recorded for the show.
+The opening drum riff played by Crane in the main title sequence of the show is the same as the riff used in The Longest Day (1962).

-Casting
+Jewish Casting

 The actors who played the four major German roles—Werner Klemperer (Klink), John Banner (Schultz), Leon Askin (General Burkhalter), and Howard Caine (Major Hochstetter)—were all Jewish.
-In fact, Klemperer, Banner, and Askin had all fled the Nazis during World War II (Caine, whose birth name was Cohen, was an American).
+In fact, Klemperer, Banner, and Askin had all fled the Nazis before or during World War II (Caine, whose birth name was Cohen, was an American); Klemperer, the son of conductor Otto Klemperer, fled Hitler's Germany with his family in 1933, Banner emigrated from Switzerland to the United States when Germany annexed his native Austria in 1938, and Askin emigrated from a pre-war French internment camp in 1940 and his parents were initially transported to Theresienstadt, then Auschwitz, and killed at Lublin.

 Robert Clary, a French Jew who played LeBeau, spent three years in a concentration camp (with an identity tattoo from the camp on his arm, "A-5714"); his parents and other family members were killed there.
-Likewise, Banner had been held in a (pre-war) concentration camp and his family was killed during the war.
-Askin was also in a pre-war French internment camp and his parents were killed at Treblinka.
 Other Jewish actors, including Harold Gould and Harold J. Stone, made multiple appearances playing German generals.

-As a teenager, Klemperer, the son of conductor Otto Klemperer, fled Hitler's Germany with his family in 1933.
-During the show's production, he insisted that Hogan always win against his Nazi captors, or else he would not take the part of Klink.
-He defended his role by claiming, "I am an actor.
-If I can play Richard III, I can play a Nazi."
-Banner attempted to sum up the paradox of his role by saying, "Who can play Nazis better than us Jews?"
-Klemperer, Banner, Caine, Gould, and Askin had all spent the real Second World War serving in the U.S. Armed Forces—Banner and Askin in the U.S. Army Air Corps, Caine in the U.S. Navy, Gould with the U.S. Army, and Klemperer in a U.S. Army Entertainment Unit.
-Klemperer had previously played a Nazi: in 1961 he played captured Nazi Emil Hahn in Judgment at Nuremberg, and also in 1961 starred as the title character in the serious drama Operation Eichmann, which also featured Banner in a supporting role.
-Ruta Lee, Theodore Marcuse, and Oscar Beregi, Jr. each of whom went on to make several guest appearances on Hogan’s Heroes, also appeared in the film.
+Also, the Jewish actresses Louise Troy and Nita Talbot each appeared in several episodes.
+The Jewish actor Hans Conried, was also in some episodes.

+In addition to these actors, the program's creators, Bernard Fein and Albert Ruddy, were Jewish.

+Laugh track

+Network research indicated that the inclusion of a laugh track was considered essential for categorizing a single-camera show as a comedy.
+This hypothesis was tested on the pilot episode, "The Informer", presenting two versions to test audiences: one with a laugh track and one without.
+The version without the laugh track, due in part to the show's more cerebral humor, performed poorly, while the version with the laugh track garnered a more favorable reception.
+Consequently, Hogan's Heroes was broadcast with the laugh track, and CBS subsequently incorporated laugh tracks into all of its comedic programming.